ABI-Software/MAPcore-Documentation/source/MouseBrainStemLungs.rst

    :width: 95%
    :align: center

-**Step 4.** Click on |open-control| icon for drop-down menu.
-Select only RML10x007 checkbox and zoom to view the confocal images in the right middle lobe(RML).
+**Step 4.** To view only the confocal image in the right middle lobe (RML), select only RML10x007 checkbox after clicking on |open-control| icon for drop-down menu.

 .. figure:: _images/lungs_04.png
    :figwidth: 95%